chipsalliance/tac/CONTRIBUTING.md

 Committers are members of the contributor community who have demonstrated an ongoing commitment to the health and sustainability of the CHIPS Alliance project through good citizenship and wise stewardship.
 These individuals have been elevated to a decision-making role, and responsible for reviewing and merging code from contributors.
 They may also be involved in the release process or other critical project roles.

 The path to committership starts with becoming a contributor to the project.
 Over time, contributors can prove that they have high commitment to the project.
-Top contributors may become committers through either a simple majority vote by the existing committers, or by a 2/3 vote of the TSC.
+Top contributors may become committers through either a simple majority vote by the existing committers, or by a 2/3 vote of the TAC.
 An existing committer may be removed in the same manner.

 Each potential committer should be nominated prior to the vote.
 The nomination should include a justification of why that person should become a committer (e.g., code/test/doc contributions, other positive impact to the project & community, etc.).